isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-dataset-mgrs/c-dep-maps/c-opn-field-vwrs.md

 ---
 description: Information about opening a field viewer for a log source, transformation, or extended dimension.
-seo-description: Information about opening a field viewer for a log source, transformation, or extended dimension.
-seo-title: Open a field viewer
 solution: Analytics
 title: Open a field viewer
 topic: Data workbench